 What’s on the menu each week?

 We’ll publish the ingredients list and recipe ahead of the live-stream each week.
-Here’s what teenagers will learn to cook for week fifteen.
+Here’s what teenagers will learn to cook for week twenty.

 If you missed out previous classes here’s what we cooked: